Miami company reaches agreement with CUPET to sell fuel in Cuba: What do we know?

 Payments made by private entrepreneurs, embassies, and other authorized entities will not be channeled through the Cuban banking system, the company specified.

-Additionally, he explained that the agreement includes control and protection mechanisms that could be activated in the event of detecting diversions or theft of fuel by state workers.
+Additionally, he explained that the agreement includes control and protection mechanisms that could be activated in the event of detecting diversions or theft of fuel by state employees.

-"Sales will be limited to customers who successfully complete Vanguard's due diligence program, ensuring transparency, accountability, and compliance with applicable U.S. regulations," the company stated in a statement.
+"Sales will be limited to clients who successfully complete Vanguard's due diligence program, ensuring transparency, accountability, and compliance with applicable U.S. regulations," the company stated in a release.

-"To comply with U.S. laws, Vanguard will also implement safeguards aimed at ensuring that the fuel is not diverted to the Cuban government or state-owned Cuban companies sanctioned by the United States."
+"To comply with United States laws, Vanguard will also implement safeguards aimed at ensuring that the fuel is not diverted to the Cuban government or to Cuban state-owned enterprises sanctioned by the United States."

-According to Miami Herald, neither the United States Department of State nor the Cuban Ministry of Foreign Affairs immediately responded to requests for comments made by that media outlet.
+According to Miami Herald, neither the United States Department of State nor the Ministry of Foreign Affairs of Cuba responded immediately to the requests for comments made by that media outlet.

 Legal framework that makes the agreement possible